shukdevtroy/Eye-Color-Change-and-Image-Filtering-Project/README.md

 3. Make sure you have all the required packages installed.

 4. Place the `shape_predictor_68_face_landmarks.dat` file in the project directory or adjust the path in the script accordingly.
+Download from online.

 ## Usage